- Akashic Noir Series

 Boston Noir, Edited by Dennis Lehane

 Boston is a city that produces guys -- or, in the city's vernacular, knuckleheads -- who once stole the replica of a cow that sat in front of a Braintree steak house.
-The cow weighed what a car weighed, and yet these knuckleheads had the industry to get it onto a pickup truck, drive it back to South Boston, and deposit it in the middle of Broadway.
-They did this solely so they could then call the Boston Police Department and ask them to respond to a "beef going down on Broadway."
+The cow weighed what a car weighed, yet these knuckleheads had the industry to get it onto a pickup truck, drive it back to South Boston, and deposit it in the middle of Broadway.
+They did this solely to call the Boston Police Department and ask them to respond to a "beef going down on Broadway."

-So we have our distinct humor and our distinct accent and our distinct vocabulary.
+So, we have our distinct humor, accent, and vocabulary.
 All of which -- sadly, possibly -- is now endangered by progress.
-Because one can't ignore that Boston has been beset by a new class war of late, one you'll see reflected in the stories herein.
+One can't ignore that Boston has been beset by a new class war of late, one you'll see reflected in the stories herein.
 It's a war of gentrification.
-As the city continues to lose its old-school parochialism and overt immigrant tribalism, it's also losing a lot of its character.
-Whether that's a bad thing or a good thing is up for debate, but what can't be argued is that it is, in fact, happening.
+As the city loses its old-school parochialism and overt immigrant tribalism, it's also losing much of its character.
+Whether that's a bad or a good thing is up for debate, but what can't be argued is that it is happening.

-That's the paradox of the new Boston -- what's lost has, in many cases, been taken; what's left is what people can't sell.
+That's the paradox of the new Boston -- what's lost has often been taken; what's left is what people can't sell.
 Noir is a genre of loss, of men and women unable to roll with the changing times, so the changing times instead roll over them.

 Dennis Lehane, from the Introduction